 Putting it all together: Temperature, CO2, the Industrial Revolution, and Fossil Fuels.

-Comparing multiple data sets can sometimes tell a more complete story than looking only at one single data set at a time.
-Because measurements of atmospheric CO2 only began in 1958 at Mauna Loa, scientists needed to find atmospheric CO2data and temperature data that began with the American Industrial Revolution era.
-Luckily, as you have learned from Dr. Richard Alley in a previous video, the CO2trapped in ice cores can be used to give a "proxy" measure of the CO2 in the atmosphere at that time snow was laid down.
-Siple ice cores from Antarctica provides this CO2data because the snow in Siple ice cores were laid down approximately from 1880-1950.
+Comparing multiple data sets can sometimes tell a more complete story than looking at one single data set at a time.
+Because measurements of atmospheric CO2 only began in 1958 at Mauna Loa, scientists needed to find atmospheric CO2 data and temperature data that began with the American Industrial Revolution era.
+Luckily, as you have learned from Dr. Richard Alley in a previous video, the CO2 trapped in ice cores can be used to give a "proxy" measure of the CO2 in the atmosphere at that time snow was laid down.
+Siple ice cores from Antarctica provide this CO2 data because the snow in Siple ice cores were laid down approximately from 1880-1950.
 For temperature data, scientists used atmospheric temperature measurements that have been taken since the mid- 1800's in the United States.
 To compare temperature and CO2 data and to look for trends in temperature and CO2 over time, scientists overlaid these three data sets on the graph on the right:

 - Global long term temperature data 1880-2006 (Blue lines)

 - Ice core CO2 data from the Siple Dome ice core, Antarctica 1880-1950 (Red lines)